artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 The language menu allows you to choose from select languages.

-Archivematica is translated by volunteers through `Transifex`_.
-The completeness of a language is dependent on how many strings have been translated in Transifex.
-For information about contributing translations to the Archivematica project, see :ref:`Translations <translations>`.
+Previously, Archivematica was translated by volunteers and the completeness of a language is dependent on how many strings have been translated.
+While we no longer have a workflow to submit translations, you can translate Archivematica locally.
+Please visit the `Contributors Portal`_ for more information.

 .. _version: